-If you see one or a combination of these signs, you'll know it's time to repot:
+If you see a combination of these signs, it's a good indication that it's time to re-pot:

 - Roots are growing through the drainage hole at the bottom of the growing pot

 - Roots are pushing the plant up, out of the pot

 - Plant is extremely top heavy, and falls over easily (for some varieties this may be normal)

 - Plant dries out more quickly than usual, requiring more frequent waterings

 - Noticeable salt and mineral build-up on the plant or planter